KohlsAdrian/bubble_overlay/README.md

-# bubble_overlay

 Android only feature
+This plugin is very start project

 ## Getting Started

-This plugin is very start project

 What you need to include in your project to start working:

-* Open your AndroidManifest.xml and add inside <application> tag:
+* Open your AndroidManifest.xml and add inside <application> tag add this:

         <service
             android:name="com.adriankohls.bubble_overlay.BubbleOverlayService"